 Wes had a compelling story, in this movie, and so did his parents.
 Of the two, Alise definitely got a lot more focus, and I was definitely interested in her story.
 As I mentioned before, this family suffered a great tragedy.
 Alise was probably hurting the most after that tragedy, and she was struggling to get through it.

 I do not want to say much more about her story, but Vera Farmiga did a fantastic job with this role.
 I bought that this character was broken, and I bought that she still very much loved her son Wes.
 The character was in tremendous pain, but she needed to be strong to help her son through his, and I enjoyed watching Vera Farmiga bring that complexity to the screen.
 She was not the focal point of the movie, that was definitely Wes, but Alise was a compelling character and Vera Farmiga knocked the role out of the park.

 Con: Connor (-2pts)

 While I thought Connor had a compelling story, the way this story was executed felt a little unfair to the character.
 He was dealing with the same pain as his wife, but he was dealing with it in a very different way.
-The filmmakers had an opportunity to show how significant grief can impact a marriage and a family, and how it that grief can manifest itself in different ways for different people.
-In a way, they definitely did that, but I thought this story sort of vilified Connor in the beginning of the movie.
+The filmmakers had an opportunity to show how significant grief can impact a marriage and a family, and how that grief can manifest itself in different ways for different people.
+In a way, they definitely did that, but I thought this story sort of vilified Connor at the beginning of the movie.